kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 Once a request is categorized and assigned to a queue the next decision is whether to reject or accept that request.

-A request of priority zero is never rejected and never waits in a queue; such a request is dispatched as soon as it arrives.
+A request of an exempt priority is never rejected and never waits in a queue; such a request is dispatched as soon as it arrives.

-For queuing requests of non-zero priority, the first step is to reject all the requests that have been waiting longer than the configured limit.
+For queuing requests of non-exempt priority, the first step is to reject all the requests that have been waiting longer than the configured limit.
 Once that is done, the newly arrived request is considered.
 This request is rejected if and only if the total number of requests waiting in its queue is at least the configured limit on that number.

 A possible alternative would accept the request unconditionally and, if that made the queue too long, reject the request at the head of the